The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies

 - Change the layout from Horizontal to Stacked with the Left Layout, Center Layout, or Right Layout tweaks.

 Tip: Navigation links will still display horizontally, but you can stack the Primary Navigation links above the Secondary Navigation links and vice versa.

 Add a background image

 When you add a banner image or video to a page, it displays behind the bottom half of the header, creating a background image.
-Choose which header elements display over the banner in the Header: Layout section of the Style Editor.
+Choose which header elements display over the banner in the Header: Layout section of Site Styles.